BlaineDev/431-classes-2022/projectA/proposal_status.md

 - States selected in only one proposal: AR, ID, LA, MT, SD, and TN
 - States (eligible for project) not selected: MO, NE, and WY

+Note that in each of the cases where two proposals are using exactly the same states, they are using different outcomes.

 #### Outcome Variables

 V code | Proposals | Description | | V code | Proposals | Description